The Hunt for The Death Valley Germans - Companion Reading

 There were many theories as to what happened to them — from an elaborate getaway to start a new life, to being murdered by nefarious elements in the valley.

 It took a further thirteen years before a dedicated, meticulous searcher called Tom Mahood finally tracked the case to closure.
 He then wrote all about it in an engrossing long-form story — the hunt for the death valley germans.

+I encourage you to read Tom’s article.
+However, sometimes if it’s hit by the hug of death by reddit or Medium, you can read this post to get the story, and then go read Tom’s as it’s detailed and meticulously written.
 The first time I read it, I didn’t quite get an idea of what the group’s journey really was until I spent quite some time on Google maps trying to figure out exact locations and the paths.
 But I was so fascinated by the story and the search that I thought it might be helpful for other readers to understand it better.